Friday, April 18, 2025 • Welcome to the 💯 Nonsense-Free Zone!

 Here’s a portable SSD, the Synology BeeDrive, that uses the USB-C connection type.

-1. Connection type: How things fit
+1. Connection type: How things fit—it’s connector vs. port

 We generally use a cable to connect a device (like a portable drive) to a host (like a computer).
 This cable, like all cables, has two ends, which are male connectors or connectors for short.

 One end goes into a host, and the other goes into the device.
-The holes the cable's ends plug into are female ports or ports for short.
+The holes the cable’s ends plug into are female ports or ports for short.
 The configuration of a port determines its type.
-Each port type has its corresponding connector.

 USB-C port type is the new norm

-In this case, both ends of the connecting cable are the same: USB-C connectors.
-It's super convenientโ€”you don't need to figure out which end of the wire goes into the host and which is for the device.
+In this case, both ends of the connecting cable are the same: they are USB-C connectors.
+This is super convenient—you don’t need to figure out which end of the wire goes into the host and which is for the device.

 The USB-C port also features reversible plug orientation, meaning you can plug the cable in without worrying about keeping a particular side up.

-Moreover, the USB-C port type also works as the power connector for large devices, like a laptopโ€”the machine won't need a dedicated power port anymoreโ€”and can deliver power both ways.
+Moreover, the USB-C port type also works as a power connector for devices, like a laptop or a phone—the machine won’t need a dedicated power port anymore—and can deliver power both ways.
 So, for example, when connecting two smartphones using a USB-C cable, you can share data and power between them.
+(We’ll learn more about USB power delivery below.)

 There are subsequent Thunderbolt revisions, including Thunderbolt 4, 5, and even more down the road, but Thunderbolt 3 is the most significant regarding connection type, which is USB-C. For this reason, nowadays, the term “Thunderbolt” is automatically understood as Thunderbolt 3 or later.

 Well, almost.
-For charging, that's trueโ€”virtually any USB-C cable will do, and the charging speed depends on the power source.
-Unfortunately, things are more complicated regarding data and media purposes.
-That's because Thunderbolt and USB are not fully compatible.
-At least not yet.
+For charging, that’s true—virtually any USB-C cable will do, and the charging speed depends on the power source—more on this below.

 Samsung X Portable SSD Thundebolt 3 Cable

-Port types: Thunderbolt 3 vs. USB-C
+Connection types: Thunderbolt 3 vs. USB-C

-All Thunderbolt 3 (and subsequent Thunderbolt revisions) ports work as a USB-C-based USB port, but the vice versa is not true.
+All Thunderbolt 3 (and subsequent Thunderbolt revisions) ports work as a USB-C-based USB port, but not vice versa.

 As a result, you can plug a USB portable drive into a Thunderbolt 3 port, and it will work as intended.

-However, a Thunderbolt 3-only device, like the Samsung X5 portable drive, will not necessarily work when plugged into a USB-C port, even though its cable fits perfectly.
-The reason is that Thunderbolt 3 has more requirements than USB 3.2 (and older) standardโ€”more below.
+However, a Thunderbolt-only device, like the Samsung X5 portable drive, will not necessarily work when plugged into a USB-C port, even though its cable fits perfectly.

-As for the connecting cable, all Thunderbolt 3 cables work as USB-C ones, but only high-quality USB-C cables can also work for Thunderbolt 3โ€”low-quality ones might work but at a slower speed or are unreliable.
+As for the connecting cable, all Thunderbolt 3 cables work as USB-C ones, but only high-quality USB-C cables can also work for Thunderbolt 3—low-quality ones might work but at a slower speed or are unreliable.

-Legacy USB port types
+Connection types: Legacy USB

 Synology DS USB Ports

-USB Type-A
+USB Type-A (the host end)

 Before USB-C, this connector and the corresponding port type, the USB-A female port, remained physically the same in all USB standards.